Ibasquare/Cyberwalingalaxia2022/doc/part4/index.rst

 The study of the malicious sample may be divided in the following parts:

-1. The first part consists of executing the TODO_NAME binary file with gdb in order to intercept and see the content of the various messages exchanged with the remote server.
+1. The first part consists of executing the *malware* binary file with gdb in order to intercept and see the content of the various messages exchanged with the remote server.
 What is the content of these messages?
 In addition, what is the remote address of the server?

 2. After intercepting these messages, you notice that these commands are being executed on your machine.
 Try to intercept all the different commands by preventing  them from being executed.
 How did you do this with gdb?